 Gains and losses made on disposal of foreign currency denominated notes and bonds must be translated into Australian dollars for your Australian tax return.
-New rules apply from 1 July 2003 and generally require that both the acquisition cost of the bond or note and the disposal proceeds be translated into Australian dollars, and a comparison be made between the two amounts to work out the gain or loss for tax purposes.
+Both the acquisition cost of the bond or note and the disposal proceeds should be translated into Australian dollars, and a comparison be made between the two amounts to work out the gain or loss for tax purposes.